123deveshdev/static-test-rig/README.md

-# static-test-rig
+# Static-Test-Rig
-A repo for maintaining codebase of Impulse_Candy static fire tests
+A repo for maintaining codebase of Impulse_Candy static fire tests 🚀